Billie-LS/Eth_host_and_Save/README.md

 ### **Dependencies**

-This project leverages Python version 3.9.13 packaged by conda-forge | (main, May 27 2022, 17:01:00) with the following packages:
+This challenge leverages Solidity version 0.5.0 with the following IDE (Integrated Development Environment):

-* [sys](https://docs.python.org/3/library/sys.html) - module provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.

-* [os](https://docs.python.org/3/library/os.html) - module provides a portable way of using operating system dependent functionality.

-* [platform](https://www.geeksforgeeks.org/platform-module-in-python/) - used to retrieve as much possible information about the platform on which the program is being currently executed.

-* [watermark](https://pypi.org/project/watermark/) - An IPython magic extension for printing date and time stamps, version numbers, and hardware information.

-* [streamlit](https://pypi.org/project/streamlit/) - an all python, free, open source module that enables rapid transformation of data scripts into shareable web apps.
+* [REMIX_IDE](https://remix-project.org/) - a no-setup tool with a GUI for developing smart contracts.

 ___